Japan is a land of ancient traditions, modern marvels, and breathtaking natural beauty.

-In this article, we will share with you the most important tips and the best places to visit in Japan for your first family vacation to this amazing country.
+In this article, we will share with you the best places to visit in Japan for your first trip.

-If you’re only planning to visit Japan for a few days or a couple of weeks, it’s highly unlikely that you’ll be able to take in the entire country at once (unless you take high-speed Shinkansen trains and don’t spend very long in the major cities, at least).
+If you’re only planning to visit Japan for a few days or a couple of weeks, it’s highly unlikely that you’ll be able to take in the entire country at once.

-While the northernmost island of Hokkaido is well worth a visit, especially in winter, as well as the tropical islands of Okinawa, we advise first-time visitors to stick to the regions surrounding Tokyo and the other major Japanese cities in the area.
+While the northernmost island of Hokkaido is well worth a visit, especially in winter, as well as the tropical islands of Okinawa, we recommend first-time visitors to Japan stick to the regions surrounding Tokyo and the other major Japanese cities in the area.

 Some of the must-visit attractions in Tokyo include: